-Won't my existing security solutions protect against UBS security breaches?
+Won't my existing security solutions protect against USB security breaches?

-Most "old-style" security measures such as firewalls are perimeter defenses designed to keep data thieves out, not protect against inside attacks.
-According to experts, most data and identity thefts occur inside the enterprise.
+Most "old-style" security measures like firewalls are perimeter defenses designed to keep data thieves out, not protect against internal attacks.
+And most data and identity thefts, say experts, occur inside the enterprise.
 Firewalls can block ports, but they are not designed to manage file-system transfers.

-Most network-access controls won't prevent USB devices from attaching to endpoint devices such as PCs, either.
+Most network-access controls won't prevent USB devices from attaching to endpoint devices like PCs, either.
 In fact, USB downloads are typically not detectable, and they don't usually leave an audit trail.

-Unless your security solution includes specific, policy-driven and locationaware protection against unauthorized use of USB ports (this issue will be discussed in more detail later in this document), your company is not protected against the fastest-growing threat to corporate security.
+Unless your security solution includes specific, policy-driven and location-aware protection against unauthorized use of USB ports (more about this later), your company is not protected against the fastest-growing threat to corporate security.